memberful/memberful-wp/readme.txt

 3. Simple sign in and account management widget.

 == Changelog ==

+= 1.22.1 =
+* Improve compatibility with OptimizePress.

 = 1.22.0 =
 * Add new option to extend the WordPress user logged in time to 1 year.
 This matches the Memberful default and provides a better member experience.
 If you're an existing customer, and would like to use this new option, you must manually enable it from the plugin settings screen.